Easy Thai Pineapple Fried Rice

 What is Thai Pineapple Fried Rice?

 Thai Pineapple Fried Rice is a popular fried rice dish from Thailand.
-In restaurants, it’s often served in a Pineapple Boat.
+Leftover rice is stir-fried with pineapple, protein, and veggies.
+A fast and easy dish, it can be made in 15 minutes.
+In Thai restaurants, it’s served in a Pineapple Boat.

 Ingredients:

 • Pineapple.
-Fresh pineapple is preferred.
+Ripe, sweet pineapple is preferred.
 They will char and caramelize to super-sweet perfection.
-In a pinch, sub with canned pineapple but it will be somewhat mushy and lacking in flavor.
+In a pinch, swap the fresh pineapple with canned pineapple chunks but it will be somewhat mushy and lacking in flavor.

 • Red Curry Paste.
 Ready-made red curry paste (Thai or Malaysian) makes this recipe especially easy and delicious.
 Thai Kitchen (by McCormick) can be found in the international aisle of most grocery stores.
 Asian brands Maesri, Mae Ploy, and Arroy-D are commonly found at Asian markets and sometimes Walmart.
 I also like Homiah, which ships directly to your home.